Digital Signage with Open-Source-Software

 SaaS, Development contracts and Maintenance Agreements

 As mentioned above, companies need a level of security.
-Therefore, most of them usually conclude maintenance or service level agreements (SLA).
+Therefore, most of them typically conclude maintenance or service-level agreements (SLA).
 For complex digital signage solutions, these contracts are more lucrative than the one-time purchase of a license.

 Free OSS enables independent service providers here.
 Prominent examples come from the web CMS industry.
 There are dozens of agencies that maintain web presences and web applications based on Typo3, WordPress, Drupal, etc., without being involved in the coding itself.

-Also, the using company can easily get itself the necessary knowledge to maintain its installation through free documentation.
-Our industry unfortunately is still in the stone age when it comes to this.
+Furthermore, the using company can easily get itself the necessary knowledge to maintain its installation through free documentation.
+Our industry, unfortunately, is still in the Stone Age when it comes to this.

 Conclusion